LBHackney-IT/Data-Platform-Playbook/docs/training-modules/module-3.md

 16. Check the resulting data in Athena - the interface to view and query data from the Glue Catalogue.
 * Open the [Query editor][Athena query editor]
 * Make sure workgroup is “sandbox” and you’re using the “sandbox-raw-zone” database
 * Run a simple query in Athena against your tables (created/ updated) by the Crawlers.
 A simple way to do this is to select the 3 vertical dots by the table name and select “Preview Table” to see the top 10 lines.
-(The dialect of SQL used in Athena is Presto SQL)
+(The dialect of SQL used in Athena is [Presto SQL][Presto SQL])

 17. Delete the job prototype you've created manually in the console in the oart 1 of this module If the deployed job has worked successfully, you can safely delete the one you created manually earlier - your code is now in the DP codebase!